instacart/id-toolbox/README.md

 [Learn more about OOO Checker](./ooo_checker/README.md)

+### Role-Engineer

+A tool for analyzing AWS IAM roles against their actual usage in CloudTrail to identify and help reduce unused permissions, promoting least privilege security.

+- Analyzes AWS IAM roles defined in Terraform against their actual usage in CloudTrail logs to identify unused permissions
+- Compares defined permissions against real-world usage data to maintain least privilege security principles
+- Supports two modes of operation: commenting on unused permissions or creating pull requests to remove them
+- Integrates with Wiz or AWS CloudTrail as data sources for usage analysis

 ## Getting Started

 Each tool has its own README with detailed setup and usage instructions.
 Please refer to the individual tool directories for specific requirements and configuration details.